 In 1993 Matthew McConaughey was a junior at UT when he got offered the part in Dazed and Confused.
 What was originally set to be a small part, grew bigger as the actors onscreen presence captured director Richard Linklater’s attention.
 The iconic scene set at the Austin favorite Top Notch Hamburgers was actually a spontaneous addition to the film.
 They wanted more McConaughey so they decided to add in this scene.
 The scene is now a widely used pop-culture reference!
 You can find “alright, alright, alright” written on everything from stickers, mugs, t-shirts, and more!
 It’s gone on to be Matthew McConaughey’s signature catchphrase, as as “JK livin,” which happens to be the name of his foundation.

 Ben Affleck’s O’Bannion finally catches up with Carl and Mitch at Carl’s house, located at 6409 Wilbur Drive.
+If you go to see it, please be respectful and remember that this is a private residence.

 Meanwhile, Mitch Kramer’s house is located at 6806 Pioneer Place.